ludocode/onramp/docs/object-code.md

 A weak invocation can be used whether or not the label or symbol exists.
 If the symbol exists, the invocation functions normally.
 If the symbol does not exist, the invocation is replaced with zero.

-Static symbols and relative invocations cannot be weak.
+Static symbol definitions, label definitions, and relative invocations cannot be weak.